amalcao/libcoroc/README.md

 We provide a python script to enhance the GDB to debug the applications using libTSC.

-Make sure your GDB is compiled with the option "--with-python", you can open GDB and type such command to test wheather python plugin is available for you:
+Make sure your GDB is compiled with the option "--with-python", you can open GDB and type such command to test whether python plugin is available for you:

         (gdb) python print 1 + 1